SAY Detroit Family Health Clinic Logo 500

 • First Year Program

-Originally launched in December of 2008 by SAY Detroit and the Detroit Rescue Mission Ministries as the nation’s first free medical clinic devoted to homeless children and their mothers, the clinic has expanded its reach to adult patients with limited income, in transitional housing and employment situations, and who are homeless.
+Originally launched in December of 2008 by SAY Detroit as the nation’s first free medical clinic devoted to homeless children and their mothers, the clinic responded to community needs by shifting reach to adult patients with limited income; for those who qualify, we provide services free of charge for uninsured or underinsured patients.

-Accepting patients from all over the Detroit area, the clinic averages more than 4,000 patient visits annually.
+Accepting patients from all over the Detroit area, the clinic averages more than 4,000 patient visits annually

 Volunteers